Sodan Selva was on the fast track early in his career. He went to grad school, studied economic development and landed a job in investment banking.

 Two decades later, Selva’s analysis of this first bold move of his career is succinct: “That was my first majorly failed entrepreneurial adventure.
 It was all passion, no product market fit.”

-He calls his music sojourn “accidental brilliance,” because even though he failed, he failed at the right time and in the right place and in front of the right people.
-“At that time, I was devastated,” he said.
+He calls his music sojourn “accidental brilliance,” because even though he failed, he failed at the right time, in the right place and in front of the right people.
+“At that time, I was devastated,” he says.
 “It took me three months to get out of this funk.
 But the dots do connect.
-I look back and say, that was the most pivotal decision I made in my life.”
+I look back and say, ‘That was the most pivotal decision I made in my life.’”

 Through Movement Makers and his book When Followers Become Leaders: Re-wiring Established and Non-Tech Companies in An Age of Accelerating Disruption, he shares lessons learned in his music venture and other more conventional (and also equally formative) entrepreneurial efforts.

 The joy of hard-earned lessons like the ones he learned is applying what you learned to become a better version of yourself.
 After failing as a musician, Selva leveraged the relationships he had built in that space to become a music executive.
 He arrived in that industry as it went through a massive reconstruction based on the rise of digital music.
-Later he worked as a Disney executive, where he learned from chairman Bob Iger about maintaining a singular focus.
+Later he worked as a Disney executive, where he learned about maintaining a singular focus from chairman Bob Iger.

 1. Following the herd is one of the worst things you can do.

-Many companies had to be dragged into the digital revolution in the late 1990s.
-And they are still making decisions as if the revolution is still going on instead of complete.
+Many companies had to be dragged into the digital revolution in the late 1990s, and they are still making decisions as if the revolution is still going on instead of complete.
 The old way of doing things won’t fix new problems.
 The result, in part, is a drastic reduction in companies’ staying power.
-He writes that the average company’s tenure on the S&P 500 has dropped from 61 years in 1958 to less than 18 years in 2017.
+According to a 2019 McKinsey report, “In the late 1970s, the organizations in the S&P 500 index had been on that list for an average of approximately 35 years.
+[In 2018], the average tenure is closer to 20 years.”

 He started his Movement Makers program and wrote When Followers Become Leaders to help people find black swans—seemingly “invisible” openings in the marketplace that become visible once they are tapped.